asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ## Vector Add Example

 The example we will run in this tutorial is a vector addition example.
-Two vectors that are build up with 4096 random numbers will be summed up on both host which is Zynq Cortex A9 CPU and in vector_add kernel which is programmed to Zynq programmable logic.
+Two vectors that are build up with 4096 random numbers will be  vector summed on both host which is Zynq Cortex A9 CPU and in vector_add kernel which is programmed to Zynq programmable logic.
 Results from device and from host will be then compared within host.
 Success and fail result will be returned on terminal screen of host.